 be done by hand, though these days some is done by machine.
 A

-hand-embroidered traditional blouse may take a month of work.
+hand-embroidered traditional blouse may take a month of work and

 many strings of tiny

 gold bead necklaces represent grains of maize and signify the

 woman's importance in the

 Otavalo community: more beads = more status.
 The

 gold (at least, not since the time of the Conquistadores, who stole